The Foxton Equation

 Photo by Archie McDougall / Unsplash

 The system is flawed.
-But Jeanine has the math to bring it all crashing down.
+But Jeanine has the math to tip it over.

-The museum was shuttered years ago.
+The museum is closed.
 The locks are silent.
-But this broken place still holds power.
+But beneath it all, energy still flows.

 Jeanine has seen this pattern before.
 In her unfinished Master’s research, she used Stochastic Resonance modeling to predict the conditions under which coal plants turn into stranded assets overnight.
 Now, she realizes the same rules apply to nuclear.
 The equilibrium is fragile.
 One push in the right place, and the system doesn’t just wobble—it tips.